Fareed Ullah: Loan to Abu Muslim

 On 2 November 2024, Fareed joined Afghanistan Champions League club Abu Muslim on a one-season deal.

+WAPDA

+Fareed joined departmental side WAPDA in 2025.
+He played a crucial role for the bronze medal at the 2025 National Games.

 International career

 Fareed was first called by Pakistan at the youth level for the 2024 AFC U-23 Asian Cup qualification in September 2023.
 He went on to make three appearances in the campaign.

 He made his senior international debut in the FIFA 2026 World Cup qualifiers as a starter against Cambodia in the first leg in Phnom Penh, where Pakistan contested in a goalless 0–0 draw.
 He played his second match in their second leg, where he made an assist in a 1–0 win against Cambodia in Islamabad, recording Pakistan first-ever victory in World Cup qualifiers in their first fixture in home after 8 years, and qualifying for the second round for the first time.